Ancient and modern

 This set the tone for the next couple of hours as we wandered the streets of this town with more half-timbered houses than any other place in England.
 Surprisingly, the town wasn't bombed during World War II, so many of its ancient buildings remain intact to this very day.

 However, what the war failed to do was apparently achieved by construction of the Raven Meadows multi-storey car park, which involved destruction of a large area of half-timbered houses!
-Fortunately, there are
+Fortunately, there are still a lot left for

 Martin - a Shrewsbury legend!